seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

 So if you're going to learn to program, you need to learn to fix your code.

-With Node, the best place to start is the logs.
+With Node on Glitch, the best place to start is the logs.

 In the lower left of your Glitch screen, click "Tools," then from the tools panel, click "Logs."